MoeinAbtahi/WALL/README.md

 5. **Prepare for Final Submission**:
    - Based on the comparison and metrics, users can validate whether the revisions meet quality standards and proceed with finalizing the updated code.

+1. **SonarQube Integration**: Start by fetching issues from your SonarQube project via the `/sonarqube` route.
+2. **Issue Revision**: Once issues are retrieved, upload the CSV to the `/Code_Issue_Reviser` route to revise the issues using the LLM.
+3. **Code Comparison**: After revising the code, use the `/Code_Comparer` route to compare the original and revised code, and evaluate the changes.

+## Web Pages

 ---